0xdayu/TCP-IP/TCP/README.md

 	* Timeout: two kinds of timeout
 		*	Connecting or teardown: it will 3 re-transmit SYN or FIN for connecting or teardown.
 Once it receives the valid ack back, it will cancel the timeout.
 Otherwise, after 9 seconds (3 * 3s), it will change the state to CLOSE and remove this connection.

 		*	Data sending timeout: when sending some segments, we can't receive the updated ACKs after one RTO, which results into sending all the pending data (under the sliding window size) in the flight buffer from wrapping sending buffer.
-Otherwise, we cancel this timeout and set again by computed RTO
+Otherwise, we cancel this timeout and set again by computed RTO.
+Once, there is no change for 20 times and it will set to CLOSE state, then disconnect.

 	* RTO based on RTT: when sending segment, we record and set flag to wait for receiving. when receiving the segment that satisfied the sequence number of sending one, we computer SRTT and RTO.
 Later, set flag back to wait for sending.
 		*	SRTT = ( ALPHA * SRTT ) + ((1-ALPHA) * RTT)